lindseysim/templatize/README.md

 ### Missing Bindings ###

 As aforementioned, templates are not preprocessed to map data-bindings.
 Instead, templates are rendered at call, using the supplied data bindings, and finding the appropriate, matching markup in the template.
 Consequently, **missing bindings in the template are rendered as is**.
+This may be particularly tricky when using inverse sections.
+The binding must still exist, even if it evaluates to `false` -- if undefined, the section syntax is ignored in the template.

 Additionally, formatting issues are not checked and validated.
 Thus, providing an incomplete data-binding or badly formatted template will result in rendering issues.

 &nbsp; *Template:*